Quantum sketching protocols for Hamming distance and beyond: The Protocol

-(Given that we aim to approximately compute the inner product between $\ket{h_x}$ and $\ket{h_y}$ in Lemma \ref{lem:lem1}, the reader may wonder why the Hadamard test~\cite{aharonov09a} was not used instead, given that this test allows direct estimation of $\langle h_y|h_x\rangle$.
-The reason is that the Hadamard test requires the ability to produce the coherent superposition $\frac{1}{\sqrt{2}}(\ket{0}\ket{h_x} + \ket{1}\ket{h_y})$, which is not available to the referee.)
+Given that we aim to approximately compute the inner product between $\ket{h_x}$ and $\ket{h_y}$ in Lemma~\ref{lem:lem1}, the reader may wonder why the Hadamard test~\cite{aharonov09a} was not used instead, since it allows direct estimation of $\langle h_y|h_x\rangle$.
+The reason is that the Hadamard test requires the ability to produce the coherent superposition $\frac{1}{\sqrt{2}}(\ket{0}\ket{h_x} + \ket{1}\ket{h_y})$, which is not available to the referee.

-In the following, we use the notation $|z|$ to mean the number of entries equal to $1$ in a string $z\in\{0,1\}^n$.